rtyley/submitgit/notes.md

+Reasons why you can't send to the mailing-list, only preview:

+* You did not create the PR
+* You have not registered your email with Amazon SES
+* You have not sent a preview email?

 Sending emails with the correct From header is hard

 1. Don't use correct From - just send as submitgit@gmail.com - update git-mailinfo in order to parse a new Authored-By header.
 Ensure that the author